 - Speed rating: This is the criterion that determines up to how much speed the tyre can be used safely.
 The inflation pressure and the maximum load are taken into consideration while making the rating.
 One can easily find out the maximum load and the inflation pressure of a tyre by checking the sidewall of the tyre.
 It is denoted by a letter and can be found right next to the width-height ratio.
 For example, a Z-rated tyre doesn’t have a maximum speed.
 This rating is given to the tyres that can provide optimum performance for speeds over 149mph.

 - Rim diameter: It is basically the diameter of the rim on which the tyre shall be mounted.
-It is measured in inches and plays a crucial role in determining the size of that particular tyre.
+It plays a crucial role in determining the size of that particular tyre.

 Should upsizing be considered ?